 Rick is currently Director of Virtual Business Links, a management consultancy focusing on organisational effectiveness delivering transformation through collaboration.
 He is co-founder and Chairman of the Disruptive Solutions, an accelerator of innovation, enabling makers and builders to change the way the world thinks, behaves and learns.
 Rick completed the Australian Institute of Company Directors (AICD) Course in 2014.

 Polly has over 20 years’ experience as a finance professional having previously worked in management roles in the UK, Tokyo and Sydney.
 She has been responsible for the financial management of various complex accounting situations and entities and has worked for several large corporate entities, as well as currently being the Chief Financial Officer for a not for profit organisation in the human services area.

 Polly will provide financial governance expertise as well as her knowledge and experience in risk, strategy, compliance and organisational governance.
 In other roles, Polly is keen on developing others through mentoring relationships.
-She holds a Bachelor of Science with Honours in mathematics, is a qualified Chartered Accountant and is a graduate and member of the ACID and a Fellow of the Governance Institute Australia.
+She holds a Bachelor of Science with Honours in mathematics, is a qualified Chartered Accountant, a graduate and member of the ACID and a Fellow of the Governance Institute Australia.